Momeks/SwiftUI-Modal-Transition/README.md

 # SwiftUI-Modal-Transition
-An example modal transition and presention in SwiftUI.
+Modal transition and presention in SwiftUI.